radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

   If you specify ``InstanceRequirements``, you can't specify ``InstanceType``.
  Attribute-based instance type selection is only supported when using Auto Scaling groups, EC2 Fleet, and Spot Fleet to launch instances.
 If you plan to use the launch template in the [launch instance wizard](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-instance-wizard.html), or with the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) API or [AWS::EC2::Instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html) AWS CloudFormation resource, you can't specify ``InstanceRequirements``.
-  For more information, see [Attribute-based instance type selection for EC2 Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-attribute-based-instance-type-selection.html), [Attribute-based instance type selection for Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-attribute-based-instance-type-selection.html), and [Spot placement score](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-placement-score.html) in the *Amazon EC2 User Guide*.
+  For more information, see [Specify attributes for instance type selection for EC2 Fleet or Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-attribute-based-instance-type-selection.html) and [Spot placement score](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-placement-score.html) in the *Amazon EC2 User Guide*.
 * **InstanceType**: string: The instance type.
 For more information, see [Amazon EC2 instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the *Amazon EC2 User Guide*.
  If you specify ``InstanceType``, you can't specify ``InstanceRequirements``.
 * **KernelId**: string: The ID of the kernel.